 Bocelli Room (music room) – This room is located off the front entry and features a beautiful Hazelton Brothers Piano and Fender Guitar.
 Entertain or be entertained as you sit by the fireplace sipping your favorite drink.

-Club Americano – Fun and classic bar and old world tavern wrapped in one.
+Fun small bar area and old world gentlemen’s room wrapped in one.
 To top it off it’s located under the stairs in the basement.

-In 1860 barmen in Italy were perfecting the craft of Vermouth and Amari, which would transform the concept of a cocktail.
-The Americano features both.
-Enjoy your favorite cocktail, beer, wine or virgin beverage while watching TV, playing a game or shooting darts!
+Enjoy your favorite cocktail, beer, wine or virgin beverage while watching TV, playing a game or darts!

 Inviting and warm dining room, lovely and romantic with small tables to accommodate dining for two or join together for a farm table experience as a group or family.